C-Loftus/Princeton-Thesis/doc/main.md

 Federated Learning, despite being such a new and promising field, is based upon a much simpler and older one: federation.
 Federation as a general concept in computing is a backbone to many of the essential software tools we use every day.
 Email and git are two great examples of fundamental software technologies that are built upon federation.
 Anyone can start their own email or git server, control their own mail inbox or code repositories respectively, and choose to communicate with other servers of the same type.
 Despite the fact that these technologies are built upon federation, in reality the majority of individuals depend upon highly centralized applications (Gmail and Github, being two examples, respectively).
 As a result, if we want federated learning to break this general trend within federated software, we need both incentives and intuitive tooling to support independent communities.

 For examples of this, we can look to recent studies regarding the behavior of users in other federated networks such as Mastodon.
 Mastodon is an alternative social media platform that anyone can self-host and federate with other instances.
 This allows for decentralized data sharing and moderation- However, even though the software is designed for decentralization, users often congregate towards centralized servers. [@10.1145/3355369.3355572] After Elon Musk bought twitter and caused many users to seek alternative platforms, Mastodon saw a huge influx of new users.
-However, many of these users were confused regarding which instance to use, and how their data was being retained. \footnote{\url{https://www.newyorker.com/culture/infinite-scroll/what-fleeing-twitter-users-will-and-wont-find-on-mastodon}}
+However, many of these users were confused regarding which instance to use, and how their data was being retained. \small\footnote{\url{{https://www.newyorker.com/culture/infinite-scroll/what-fleeing-twitter-users-will-and-wont-find-on-mastodon}}}

-Thus even though Mastodon has nothing to do with federated machine learning , it is a good example of how users are not accustomed to dealing with decentralized data.
+Thus even though Mastodon is a social network and not a machine learning toolkit, it is a good example of how users are not accustomed to dealing with federated systems and decentralized data.
 When implementing new forms of data sharing we need not only new technical solutions, but also new design strategies.
 After all, our goal is to share data in a way that is both efficient and democratic.
 Little will be accomplished at scale if only power users and hobby hackers participate.

 With regards to federated learning specifically, often programmers completely abstract away the federation process.
 For instance, in the case of mobile phones, it is assumed that a beneficent central company will train models in the background, and the user can benefit without needing to understand the process.
 Many, even technical users, are not aware that their phone passively trains such models at nighttime.